 Maintain that frequency once you make the decision.
 Straying from the regular schedule only causes issues between the board members and homeowners.
 It leads to a feeling of distrust.
 When dealing with financial information, it is best to be open and honest in as much detail as is appropriate.

-There are also a multitude of services available from CSM to help homeowner’s associations organize and prepare their own financial statements.
-With the professional support of an experienced team along with state-of-the-art technology, even the most inexperienced association members will be able to navigate the complicated waters that is HOA financial management with ease.
+There is also a multitude of services available from CSM to help homeowner’s associations organize and prepare their own financial statements.
+With the professional support of an experienced team along with state-of-the-art technology, even the most inexperienced association members will be able to navigate the complicated waters that are HOA financial management with ease.

 What Is a Financial Statement Used For?

 It is a requirement for any sort of financial planning.
-For starters, if records are kept consistently, association directors can look back on previous financial years to identify patterns that could affect the current budget and adjust accordingly.
-It is also imperative to keep track of money owed.
+For starters, if there is consistent record keeping, association directors can look back on previous financial years to identify patterns that could affect the current budget and adjust accordingly.
+It is also imperative to keep track of the money the HOA owes.
 If detailed records are not kept, it can be near-impossible to keep track of delinquent dues or know how much money is available to budget for community maintenance and new projects.

 In some states, it is a legal requirement for HOAs to maintain and submit regular financial statements.
 It is a good idea to keep detailed records anyways as they will be extremely beneficial for all other aspects of homeowner’s association management.